SDWebImage/SDWebImageSwiftUI/README.md

 If you don't need animated image, prefer to use `WebImage` firstly.
 Which behaves the seamless as built-in SwiftUI View.
 If SwiftUI works, it works.

+If you need simple animated image, use v0.9.0 above with `WebImage`.
+Which provide the animated image support.

-If you need animated image, `AnimatedImage` is the one to choose.
+If you need powerful animated image, `AnimatedImage` is the one to choose.
 Remember it supports static image as well, you don't need to check the format, just use as it.

 But, because `AnimatedImage` use `UIViewRepresentable` and driven by UIKit, currently there may be some small incompatible issues between UIKit and SwiftUI layout and animation system, or bugs related to SwiftUI itself.
 We try our best to match SwiftUI behavior, and provide the same API as `WebImage`, which make it easy to switch between these two types if needed.